KevinGimbel/kevingimbel.github.io-old/jekyll-guide/first-page.md

 This one is actually pretty simple because all you need to do is creating a folder with the name your page should have, for example `yourdomain.com/about` would equal to a folder about that contains a index.html with the contents of your about page.

-Below you see your folder structur with a new folder named "about" that contains an index.html
+Below you see your folder structure with a new folder named "about" that contains an index.html

 {% highlight bash %}
 '- \_posts